A Chiastic Reconfiguration Of Joel

 X 3:13b God punishes and destroys the Beast army

-God incites the Beast army and its allies to arm themselves and gather for a war against the New Israel (see also Ezekiel 39:2, Rev 14:18,19).
+The Beast army and its allies are enticed into attacking the New Israel (see also Ezekiel 39:1-2).

 Chapter 3 11b Bring down your warriors, Lord!